 Today my daughter really wanted my attention.
 I really wanted to fold the mountain of laundry alone in my bedroom while watching a non-animated semi-grown-up TV show.

 First, she politely asked me to read to her.
-I told her I had a lot to do and to go play.
-She quietly, and somewhat dejectedly walked away.
+I told her I had a lot to do and to go play, so she quietly, and somewhat dejectedly walked away.
 I had a nice, quiet thought that ten minutes of reading now would help us both be happier for the rest of the afternoon.
-I ignored it and un-paused my show.
+I ignored it and un-paused my show anyway.

 A few minutes later, she came back, mildly whining that she was bored.
 I hit pause again and rattled off some suggestions.